Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call 09-02-22.md

 ## Purpose
-- Finding the right people: directory service
+- Helping you to find the right people to interact with as a directory service
 - Weaving a community tapestry
 -